 Notebooks give users the ability to choose the languages and libraries of their choice which offers great flexibility but, on the counter, point they can be very code intensive doing certain tasks such as data profiling and analysis.
 This often leads data scientists to leveraging other tools like Tableau or PowerBI to cut down on the amount of overall code they need to write, but this often means disconnecting their exploratory analysis from the code that seeks to solve the problem.

 Lux is a Jupyter library integrated with an interactive widget that automates the generation of data visualizations from inside a notebook.
 This allows data scientists to quickly browse through a series of visualizations to seek out correlations and interesting trends.
 Lux also supports specifying particular intent and then further slice, dice and filter charts to find one that best suits the problem you’re working on.

-This blog gives a quick setup guide and a project and environment within the Domino Data Lab platform to try it out for yourself.
+This blog gives a quick setup guide and a project and environment within the Domino Enterprise MLOps platform to try it out for yourself.

 Installation and Configuration

 Lux requires Scipy, Altair, Pandas and Scikit-learn to be installed.
 Once these have been configured, installing Lux can be done through pip install commands in your console.

 Post installation of the libraries, you need to install the Lux widget as an extension to Jupyter from within your console.